Symplectic resolutions for multiplicative quiver varieties and character varieties for punctured surfaces: Combinatorics of multiplicative quiver varieties

 \section{Combinatorics of multiplicative quiver varieties}

 In this section we study some combinatorial problems which are related to the geometry of multiplicative quiver varieties.
 Indeed, an interesting problem is to classify all the possible ``$(2,2)$-cases'': these are the main $q$-divisible cases for which we conjecture that there exists a symplectic resolution.
-In the next subsection we carry out these computations in the case of crab-shaped quivers, i.e., we classify all punctured character varieties that can, conjecturally, be symplectically resolved.
-We shall see how most of the $(2,2)$-cases occur in the case of star-shaped quivers, i.e., when the surface has genus 0.
-It is also important to point out that the classification below yields a classification of the crab-shaped quivers for which the factoriality and terminality results apply: Suppose $Q$ is crab-shaped.
-As we will explain in Section \ref{s:decomp}, we can reduce to the case that $\alpha \in \mc{F}(Q)$.
-Moreover, if $\alpha$ is $q$-indivisible, it is actually in $\Sigma_{q,\theta}$ (by Theorem \ref{t:flat-sigma} below), hence Theorem \ref{main-result} implies that $\mm_{q,\theta}(Q,\alpha)$ admits a projective symplectic resolution.
-Suppose, on the contrary, that $\alpha = n \beta$ for $\beta \in \Sigma_{q,\theta}$ $q$-indivisible and $n \geq 2$.
-Then one of the following holds: \begin{enumerate} \item[(a)] $\beta$ is one of the cases described below ($p(\beta)=2$); then for $n=2$, a symplectic resolution of $\mm_{q,\theta}(Q,\alpha)$ is conjecturally obtained by varying $\theta$ and blowing up the reduced singular locus; while for $n>2$, $\mm_{q, \theta}(Q, \alpha)$ is factorial, terminal, and singular for generic $\theta$;
+In the next subsection we carry out these computations in the case of crab-shaped quivers (which we defined in Section \ref{section-char}).
+We shall see how most of the $(2,2)$-cases occur in the case of star-shaped quivers, i.e., where there are no loops, so that the corresponding surface has genus zero.
+It is also important to point out that the classification below yields an explicit classification of the crab-shaped quivers for which symplectic resolutions exist, or are conjectured to exist: see Corollary \ref{c:crab-sr} in the next section for details on this.